How is Zeffy free?

 Public Charities

-These organizations can apply for grant funding from the government and private organizations.
-These funds support initiatives such as running a homeless shelter or providing medical care to the poor.
+These organizations can apply for grant funding from the government and private foundations or organizations.
+The funds support initiatives such as running a homeless shelter or offering medical support for the less fortunate.

-Private foundations are 501(c)(3) nonprofits funded by a single person, family, or business for charitable purposes.
-The initial donation is invested to generate income, which is then distributed as grants to individuals or other charities.
+Private foundations are 501(c)(3) charitable organizations funded by a single person, family, or business to give back.
+The initial donation is invested to generate income and then distributed as grants to individuals or other charities.

 2. 501(c)(4)

-501(c)(4) organizations are tax-exempt nonprofits focusing on social welfare.
-While 501(c)(4)s can engage in political advocacy and lobbying, donations to these organizations are not tax-deductible for donors.
+501(c)(4) tax-exempt charitable organizations focus on social welfare.
+While 501(c)(4)s can engage in political advocacy and lobbying, donations to these nonprofit organizations are not tax-deductible for donors.

 Here are things to consider when applying for a 501(c)(4) status: